Program in Theater

 Students wishing to receive a certificate register online, typically during the sophomore year, although it is possible to register as a theater certificate student at any time prior to the senior year.
 There is no application process – all students are accepted into the program in theater.

 Requirements for the Certificate in Theater:

-A total of five courses in the Program in Theater.
+A total of five courses in the Program in Theater or crosslisted with the Program in Theater.
 At least three must be studio courses chosen from offerings in acting, directing, playwriting, design, and dramaturgy.
 Participation in THR 451 for credit can count towards the theater certificate once.
 Students who wish to propose a production for our student driven theater season are also expected to participate in a sixth class, THR 402, a collaborative methods seminar focused around the process of creating our theater season, during their junior year.